telerik/kendo-ui-core/docs/controls/hybrid/splitview/splitview.md

     </div>

+## Appearance

-## Collapsible panes
+### Collapsible Panes

 Collapsible panes are automatically hidden when the device is in portrait orientation.
-The `expandPanes` method can be wired to a button in order to display the collapsed pane(s) overlayed on top of the main pane.
-Tapping on the main pane will collapse the overlayed pane(s).
+The `expandPanes` method can be wired to a button to display the collapsed panes overlaid on top of the main pane.
+Tapping on the main pane collapses the overlaid panes.
 The expanded panes can also be collapsed when a navigation happens in the mane pane.

-### Collapsible pane with button which expands it
+The example below demonstrates a collapsible pane with a button, which expands it.

+###### Example

     <style scoped>
         /* do not show side pane activation button in landscape mode */ .km-horizontal #side-pane-button {